-The backend enables also to capture LoRaWAN frames.
-Click on LoRaWAN Frames for your device.
+The backend also enables to capture LoRaWAN frames.
+Click on LORAWAN FRAMES for your device and answer the following questions accordingly.

-- Explain the different fiels in the packet header.

-- What are the radio parameters?

-- What is the value of the payload?
+- Explain the different fields in the packet header. - What are the parameters of the LoRa modulation?
+Explain. - What is the value of the payload?